5 WOM Marketing Campaigns That Revolutionized The Game

 Attributes That Determine WOM Campaign Success

-Authentic Value Creation
+Authentic Value Drives Sharing

-Emotional Connection
+Emotional Connection Over Features

 Building Your Own WOM Campaign